Krishnath College School

-Krishnath College School, is one of the oldest schools in Bengal situated in Baharampur, Murshidabad district in India.
+Krishnath College School is one of the oldest schools in Bengal situated in Baharampore, Murshidabad district in India.
 Originally located in the same building as Krishnath College, it was moved into separate buildings in 1908.

 History

-The original School had no separate entrance and was part of Krishna College.
+The original School had no separate entrance and was part of Krishnath College.
 Regular classes were started on the 21st of November, 1853.
 In 1855, the School was shifted to Mr. Verdon Monasagon's two-story house.
-In the year 1857, the School was again shifted to Banjetia House of Maharani Swarnamoyee.
-When the Krishnath College Building was completed, the School was shifted to the eastern block of said building.
-In 1887, Maharani Swarnamoyee undertook the administrative and financial control of the College as well as the School.
-In 1902, the name of the School was changed to Krishnath College School.
-On 9 August 1909, the foundation stone was laid by Hon’ble Sir Edward Norman Baker, the Lieutenant-Governor of Bengal.
-The school was shifted to its present imposing building, built with the help of Maharaja Manindra Chandra Nandy.
+As the house was demolished in the Indian Rebellion of 1857, the school was again shifted to Banjetia Garden House of Maharani Swarnamoyee in 1857.
+When the Krishnath College Building was completed in 1859, the school was shifted to the eastern block of the building.
+In 1887, Maharani Swarnamoyee, the wife of Maharaja Krishnath Roy, undertook the administrative and financial control of the College as well as the School.
+In 1902, the name of the School was changed to Krishnath College School by Sir Manindra Chandra Nandy, the Maharaja of Cossimbazar after the name of his maternal uncle Maharaja Krishnath Roy.
+On 9 August 1909, the foundation stone was laid by Sir Edward Norman Baker, the Lieutenant-Governor of Bengal.
+The school was shifted to its present imposing building, built with the help of Maharaja Sir Manindra Chandra Nandy.
 In August 1911, the school was formally opened by Lord Fraser William Duke, the Officiating Governor of Bangal.